CPaladiya/OpenCV_Practice/Readme.txt

 Ch5 : Warpin the image

-Ch6 : Color detction, adding the track bar, creating the mask
+Ch6A : Color detction, adding the track bar, creating the mask

+Ch6B : Color Picker project using webcam

 Ch7 : Shape detection, drawing contours, bounding box and text on it